Skip to content

 VSTS / TFS

-In Visual Studio Team Services one can run unit tests after making a build.
+In Visual Studio Team Services, you can run unit tests after a build is completed.

 BuildsVSTS